Ontario’s Prenatal HIV Testing Program

 How does testing happen?

 HIV testing is included on the standard Prenatal Screening Requisition available from Public Health Ontario, and may be completed at any point during pregnancy.
-The lab will use the same blood sample (red top tube) as other prenatal tests for rubella, syphilis and hepatitis B. Women testing for HIV must be explicitly asked to consent to HIV testing and understand that:
+The lab will use the same blood sample (red top tube) as other prenatal tests for rubella, syphilis and hepatitis B. People testing for HIV must be explicitly asked to consent to HIV testing and understand that:

 - If they are HIV-positive, transmission of HIV to their infant can be prevented